mychiffonn/sport-event-management/README.md

 Users cannot RSVP to a game if

-- the number of attendees has reached the maximum capacity.
-RSVP buttons are disabled
+- the number of attendees has reached the maximum capacity, UNLESS they RSVPed as "Going" before the game reached capacity.
+In this case, they can change their RSVP status freely, but they cannot change it to "Going" if the game is already full.
 - the game date has already passed.
 RSVP buttons are disabled
 - they have already RSVP'd to the game
 - they are the host of the game